 Descriptions: When this option is enabled, all users can update the UEFI BIOS.
-If you disable this option, only the person who knows the supervisor password can update the UEFI BIOS.
+If you disable this option, the supervisor password will be required to update the UEFI BIOS.

 Secure RollBack Prevention

 Descriptions: When this option is disabled, you can flash the UEFI BIOS to earlier version.